This is an archived page and for reference purposes only

 Students will engage in a work-based situation of their choice.
 The student will be responsible for finding the work-based situation, though support from the School and CES will be available.
 The internship should bear relevance to their subject of study or a career they expect to pursue upon graduation.
 The total of 300 hours will be divided as required for purposes of preparation, attendance of work placement and reflection/completion of required assessment.View full module details

 ART520 - Psychology of the Arts

 This interdisciplinary course will examine historical and current theoretical ideas and research on the ways in which art is created and perceived.
 Artforms that will be considered include visual arts (painting, sculpture, architecture, popular art), performing arts (dance and theater), music, and film.
 Readings will interface with subdisciplines of psychology such as perception, psychoaesthetics, neurophysiology, social psychology, and studies of emotion.
 Principal areas of focus will include aesthetics, arts-experimental design, perception of art, meaning in art, the psychology of the creative process, social and cultural issues, and the ramifications of arts-sciences research.
 The primary focus will be on Western art forms, though other world art traditions and aesthetics will be discussed.
 Assessment methods will test understanding through a summary and critical reflection on a selected text and the proposal, research, and design and oral presentation of a potential interdisciplinary research project.View full module details

 DR619 - Playwriting I: For Beginners

-Through weekly lectures, seminars and practical workshop sessions, the course will allow students to write scenes and experience the results and effects of their playwriting as performed by others, in the context of on-going discussions about the practice and characteristics of playwriting and with a strong emphasis on the importance of revision and development of evolving work as mediated by the constructive criticism of group and convenor response.Read more
+Through weekly lectures, seminars and practical workshop sessions, the course will allow students to write scenes and experience the results and effects of their playwriting as performed by others.
+In the context of on-going discussions about the practice and characteristics of playwriting students will develop an understanding of the importance of revision and development of evolving work as mediated by the constructive criticism of group and convenor response.View full module details

 DR648 - Applied Theatre